NYPL/firehose-avro-to-json-transformer/README.md

 The [sample](./sample) folder contains sample Firehose events and their expected outcomes after Lambda event handling, so you can test the efficacy of your code with various schemas.

 With Python, you also have the option of using the [python-lambda-local](https://pypi.org/project/python-lambda-local/) package for local development!
+You will need to create a JSON file with env variables to use said package.

 ## Contributing / Deployment